Medical Examiner Service

 Who are Medical Examiners?

-Medical Examiners are senior independent doctors who have received specialist training in the legal and clinical elements of the death certification process.
+Medical Examiners are senior independent doctors.
+They have received specialist training in the legal and clinical elements of the death certification process.
 Their role includes:

 Advise on whether or not the law requires the coroner to be informed about a death